9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

 `Glob` module will be able to see.

 This function will obviously have to manipulate filesystem paths a lot, splicing and joining them as it goes.
-We\'ll need to use a few previously unfamiliar modules along the way.
+We'll need to use a few previously unfamiliar modules along the way.

 The `System.Directory` module provides standard functions for working